 CABLE TECHNICIANS GRANTED CONDITIONAL CERTIFICATION IN IC MISCLASSIFICATION CASE.
 A Louisiana federal court granted conditional certification of a collective action under the FLSA brought by cable technicians against Cable Marketing & Installation of Louisiana, Inc. The technicians claim that they were denied minimum wage and overtime under the FLSA due to their misclassification as independent contractors.
 In determining that the technicians who performed services for the company while classified as independent contractors were similarly situated, the court found that all of the technicians worked under the same agreement; the company exerted some control over the technicians’ working conditions; all technicians were paid on a piece rate basis; all of the technicians performed the same type of work; a cap was placed on technician compensation; and technicians were assessed chargebacks for substandard work resulting in their alleged underpayment.
 Overall, the court concluded that the technicians were similarly situated with respect to job requirements, pay provisions, and elements under the FLSA’s economic reality test.
 Hobbs v.
 Cable Marketing & Installation of Louisiana, Inc., No. 17-cv-4766 (E.D.
 La.
 Feb.
 6, 2018).

 DISTRIBUTOR OF FLOWERS FOODS’ SUBSIDIARY IN SAN ANTONIO WINS COLLECTIVE CERTIFICATION IN IC MISCLASSIFICATION CASE.
 A Texas federal court has granted the motion for conditional certification brought by a distributor of a San Antonio subsidiary of Flower Foods, Inc., a nationwide baked goods/snack foods company, where the distributor alleges that he and other distributors for the San Antonio company were misclassified as independent contractors.
-The court found that the proposed class members’ claims were sufficiently similar to the plaintiff to merit sending notice of the collective action to potential class members.
+Despite some otherwise persuasive arguments that conditional certification should be denied, the court found that the proposed class members’ claims were sufficiently similar to the plaintiff to merit sending notice of the collective action to potential class members.
 Specifically, through his pleadings and affidavit, the court found that the plaintiff made a sufficient showing that all distributors regularly worked over 40 hours per week and did not receive overtime compensation; they performed similar work in the company’s bakery and warehouse operations; contracts were entered into between the parties without any input from the distributors; and distributors were not permitted to carry any competing products in their delivery vehicles.
 In its decision, the court noted that other courts have granted conditional certification in IC misclassification cases involving distributors for several different Flower Foods’ affiliates.
 Wiatrek v.
 Flowers Foods, Inc., No. SA-17-CV-772 (W.D.
 Tex.
 Feb.
 5, 2018).

 DELIVERY DRIVERS IN NEW JERSEY DENIED CLASS CERTIFICATION IN IC MISCLASSIFICATION CASE.
 A federal court judge in New Jersey has denied the motion of delivery drivers who brought a proposed class action for alleged violations of ERISA, the Family Medical Leave Act, and the New Jersey Wage Payment Law as a result of alleged misclassification of the drivers as ICs.
 The court found that the drivers failed to establish that the putative class members were “ascertainable.”
 The court explained that a plaintiff seeking certification of a federal class action must prove by a preponderance of the evidence that the class is ascertainable, requiring the plaintiff to show that (1) the class is defined with reference to objective criteria; and (2) there is a reliable and administratively feasible mechanism for determining whether proposed class members fall within the class definition.
 After reviewing the parties’ briefs and deposition testimony of the paralegal responsible for analyzing the data and documents to determine the scope of the proposed class, the court concluded that the methodology used by the plaintiffs to determine who worked full-time, who did not receive overtime pay, and who was subject to company deductions did not satisfy the two-part test for ascertainability.
 The court stated that there were gaps in time of some of the records relied upon by the paralegal that made assessing the class size “tenuous or speculative” and there was no way of knowing whether the carrier paid drivers overtime compensation.
 Hargrove v.
 Sleepy’s, LLC, No. 10-cv-1138 (D.N.J Feb.
 28, 2018).